aspose-html/aspose-html-reference-tutorials/html/english/java/_index.md

 Unlock the power of EPUB to PDF conversion with Aspose.HTML for Java.
 This powerful Java library streamlines the process, making it easy to create accessible content in the popular PDF format.

 ## Converting HTML to SVG (convert html to svg)
-If you need scalable vector graphics, Aspose.HTML for Java can directly convert HTML pages to SVG files.
+If you need scalable vector graphics, Aspose.HTML for Java can directly convert HTML pages to SVG files (html to svg java).
 This format retains crispness at any resolution, perfect for logos and diagrams.

 ## Saving HTML as Markdown (save html as markdown)
 For documentation pipelines, you can export HTML content to Markdown, preserving headings and lists while stripping out heavy styling.
 This simplifies integration with static site generators.